9×39mm

 The 9×39mm is a Soviet rifle cartridge.
+The cartridge yields increased performance in shorter barrels and effective subsonic performance.

 History and design

-The 9x39 is based on the Soviet 7.62×39mm case, but with the neck expanded to fit a .364" bullet.
-Final design was completed by N. Zabelin, L. Dvoryaninova and Y. Frolov of the TsNIITochMash in the 1980s.
-The intent was to create a more stealthy cartridge for suppressed firearms used by Spetnaz and other special troops that had more power, range and penetration than 7.62 US subsonic round used in AKM-type rifles at the time.
+The 9×39 is based on the Soviet 7.62×39mm case but with the neck expanded to fit a 9.2mm bullet.
+The final design was completed by N. Zabelin, L. Dvoryaninova, and Y. Frolov of the TsNIITochMash in the 1980s.
+The intent was to create a more stealthy cartridge for suppressed firearms used by Spetsnaz and other special troops that had more power, range, and penetration than 7.62 US subsonic rounds tested at the time.

-The subsonic round as originally designed has an optimistic effective lethal range of 400 to 530 meters and a maximum penetration of up to 10 mm of steel.
-Like the 5.45×39mm cartridge, 9×39mm SP-5 features an airpocket in the tip, which increases its tendency to yaw or "keyhole" upon impact, thus increasing soft tissue damage in human targets.
+The subsonic round is originally designed to have an optimistic effective lethal range of 400 to 530 meters and a maximum penetration of up to 10 mm of steel.
+Like the 5.45×39mm cartridge, the 9×39mm SP-5 features an air pocket in the tip, which increases its tendency to yaw or "keyhole" upon impact, thus increasing soft tissue damage in human targets.
 The armor-piercing SP-6 cartridge is more effective against light armor, vehicles, or light barrier targets.

-Commercial Wolf and Tula brand Ammunition that was being imported into the United States was subsequently banned on September 7, 2021 by President Biden as part of sanctions against Russia for invading Ukraine.
+Commercial Wolf and Tula brand Ammunition that was being imported into the United States was subsequently banned on September 7, 2021 by then president Joseph Biden as part of sanctions against Russia for poisoning of Alexei Navalny.

-While the 9x39 is very popular in several European countries, many of which had previously been under the control of the USSR, it was only introduced in America in late 2018.
+While the 9×39 is very popular in several European countries, many of which had previously been under the control of the USSR, it was only introduced in the United States in late 2018.

-Since there are many users in the U.S. that had adopted the 9x39 round prior to the import ban, were forced to reload their own ammunition.
-Thankfully, there are multiple companies worldwide who make(.366") 9.3mm Mauser bullets which are suited for reloading the 9x39 including Hornady, Barnes, Nosler, Prvi Partizan, Lapua, and others.
+Since there are many users in the U.S. that had adopted the 9×39 round prior to the import ban, were forced to reload their own ammunition.
+However, there are multiple companies worldwide who make 9.3mm (.366") Mauser bullets which are suitable for reloading in the 9×39, including Hornady, Barnes, Nosler, Prvi Partizan, Lapua, and others.

-Redding Reloading produces a set of full size reloading dies.

-Lehigh Defense briefly made prototypes that had limited distribution of their maximum expansion and xtreme penetration copper bullets designs for subsonic rounds.

-KAK Industries sold bullets which include 125 gr solid copper, and 140 gr slitted copper projectiles capable of being fired at supersonic velocities.

-There are companies such as NOE and LEE which make cast bullet molds for the 9.3mm Mauser cartridge.
-Powder coated cast bullets generally work exceptionally well at subsonic velocities and have decent expansion in gel targets too.
+Roswell Manufacturing has developed, tested, and is shipping what they are calling the 9x39US, though it has slightly different specs than the original 9x39 Russian.

+During development, Roswell Manufacturing identified significant inconsistencies in existing 9x39mm ammunition and tooling specifications, with some tooling even mislabeled.
+As a result, Roswell opted for a combination of standards.